bachya/cliutils/README.md

 D, [2014-03-29T15:14:34.844609 #4497] DEBUG -- : This debug message should only appear in file.txt
 ```

-Since you can attach Logger objects, each can have it's own format and severity level.
+Since you are attaching Logger objects, each can have it's own format and severity level.
 Cool!

 ## Configuration